wanchain/wanx/README.md

 # WanX
-### Utility for making crosschain transactions on the wanchain network
+### Utility for making crosschain transactions on the Wanchain network

 ### Install
 ```